 - It is caused by the change in hormones, which slows a woman's bowel movement.
 As the baby grows, this also presses on the lower bowel.

 - Women taking iron supplements in pregnancy can also find these cause constipation.

 How to ease and prevent constipation

-The two most important things most adults can do to ease or prevent constipation are to be as active as possible and to ensure their diet contains plenty of fibre and fluid.
+The two most important things you can do to ease or prevent constipation are to be as active as possible and to ensure your diet contains plenty of fibre and fluid.